voxel51/fiftyone-teams-app-deploy/helm/README.md

 These instructions assume you have received Docker Hub credentials from Voxel51 and have placed your `voxel51-docker.json` file in the current directory; if your `voxel51-docker.json` is not in the current directory please update the command line accordingly.

-These instructions assume you have received your Auth0 Organization ID and Client ID from Voxel51.
-If you have not received these IDs, please contact your [Voxel51 Support Team](mailto:support@voxel51.com).
+These instructions assume you have received your Auth0 configuration information from Voxel51.
+If you have not received this information, please contact your [Voxel51 Support Team](mailto:support@voxel51.com).

 ### Download the Example Configuration Files

-Download the example configuration files from the [Voxel51 GitHub](https://github.com/voxel51/fiftyone-teams-app-deploy) repository:
+Download the example configuration files from the [Voxel51 GitHub](https://github.com/voxel51/fiftyone-teams-app-deploy/helm/gke-examples) repository.

+One way to do this might be:
 ```
 curl -o values.yaml https://raw.githubusercontent.com/voxel51/fiftyone-teams-app-deploy/main/helm/gke-example/values.yaml
 curl -o clusterissuer.yml https://raw.githubusercontent.com/voxel51/fiftyone-teams-app-deploy/main/helm/gke-example/clusterissuer.yml
+curl -o frontendconfig.yml https://github.com/voxel51/fiftyone-teams-app-deploy/blob/main/helm/gke-example/frontendconfig.yml
 ```

-You will need to edit the `values.yaml` file to include the Auth0 configuration provided by Voxel51, your MongoDB username and password, to set a cookieSecret, and your `host` values (search for `replace.this.dns.name` - it appears in two locations).
+You will need to edit the `values.yaml` file to include the Auth0 configuration provided by Voxel51, your MongoDB username and password, to set a `cookieSecret`, to set an `encryptionKey` value, and insert your `host` values (search for `replace.this.dns.name`).

 Assuming you follow these directions your MongoDB host will be `fiftyone-mongodb.fiftyone-mongodb.svc.cluster.local`; please modify that hostname if you modify these instructions.

-If you have not configured IAM to allow your GKE cluster to access your Cloud Storage you will want to edit the `values.yaml` file to include a `volume` and `volumeMounts` entry for your cloud storage credentials, set the appropriate `GOOGLE_APPLICATION_CREDIALS` `nonsensitive` environment variable, and follow the instructions in the `values.yaml` to create the appropriate secret.

 ### Create the Necessary Helm Repos